Thierry de Montbrial

 Continuing in this direction, he introduced the concept of think tank in his country, creating the Institut français des relations internationales (Ifri), now ranked among the best in the world.
 He believes think tanks have a major part to play in the 21st century, to give flesh to the still embryonic idea of global civil society.
 While geopolitics is often associated with war, Thierry de Montbrial has worked tirelessly towards a geopolitics of peace.
 He considers that there is no greater collective task than establishing legitimate and effective global governance.
-To this end, he launched the World Policy Conference (WPC), which in thirteen years has established itself as one of the foremost circles for discussion worldwide.
-The next edition of the WPC will take place in Abu Dhabi on October 1-3, 2021.
+To this end, he launched the World Policy Conference (WPC), which in 14 years has established itself as one of the foremost circles for discussion worldwide.
+The next edition of the WPC will take place in Abu Dhabi on December 9-11 2022.

 The dual scientific and human dimension in Thierry de Montbrial’s work is reflected in his many books, teaching and conferences, which extend beyond the scope of economics and international relations to touch on philosophy and spirituality.